Our Lady of Peace and Good Voyage: Cathedral shrine

-The first missionaries in Antipolo were the Franciscans, who arrived in the vicinity in 1578.
-The Jesuits then followed and administered the church from 1591 until May 1768, when the decree expelling the Jesuits from Spanish lands reached Manila.
+The first missionaries in Antipolo were the Friars Minor, who arrived in 1578.
+The Jesuits then followed and administered the church from 1591 until May 1768, when the decree expelling them from Spanish lands reached Manila.

-The church was greatly damaged during the Chinese uprising of 1639, the 1645 Luzon earthquake, and the earthquakes of 1824 and 1883.
+The church was greatly damaged during the 1639 Chinese rebellion, the 1645 Luzon earthquake, and the earthquakes of 1824 and 1883.
 Notable Filipino historians such as Pedro Chirino and Pedro Murillo Velarde (also a prominent cartographer) ministered at the church.

-The Diocese of Antipolo was created on 24 January 1983 and was canonically erected on 25 June 1983 at the diocese's new see, which bears the formal title of "International Shrine of Our Lady of Peace and Good Voyage-Immaculate Conception Parish".
+The Diocese of Antipolo was created on 24 January 1983 and canonically erected on 25 June 1983.
+The shrine was made the new diocese's episcopal see, and now bears the formal title of "International Shrine of Our Lady of Peace and Good Voyage-Immaculate Conception Parish".